First published on this website in March 2010 and last updated in July 2020

 Here is the link to this item: TN53 - A simple email filing system.pdf

-These notes have been updated in February 2018 with minor amendments throughout the text.
+These notes have been updated in July 2020 with additional ideas added.
 Note that if you use gmail but have Microsoft Office software, you will need to set up an Outlook system for your emails.
 Google this for instructions or ask someone competent to handle this for you.